Stef-00012/qrcode_tic-tac-toe/README.md

 # Tools Used

-Minified the JS code with `google-closure-compiler` NPM library.
+Minified the JS code with `google-closure-compiler` NPM library.<br />
-Minified the HTML code with https://codebeautify.org/minify-html. converted to data URI with https://dopiaza.org/tools/datauri/index.php.
+Minified the HTML code with https://codebeautify.org/minify-html.<br />
+converted to data URI with https://dopiaza.org/tools/datauri/index.php.